Reporting and Reconciling Travel Expenses Associated with Travel Cancellations due to COVID-19

 Before You Travel

-When do I need a Travel Authorization (TA)?
+When do I need a Concur System Authorization Request?

 Anytime you are traveling non-locally on University related business, even if you are not requesting reimbursement.
 All travel needing reimbursement, even local travel, requires a Travel Authorization.

 For local official business travel that will not result in a reimbursement, divisions and/or departments should implement their own approval requirements that should include, at a minimum, verbal pre-approval of the travel by a traveler’s supervisor.
-A travel authorization in the Travel System is not required for this.
+A Concur Travel Authorization Request is not required in this case.

 Travelers who do not obtain prior approval as required may be responsible for any unauthorized expenses and may jeopardize other support provided by the state for travelers in official travel status.

-What is a Blanket TA and how can I get one?
+What is a Blanket Request and how can I get one?

-A Blanket TA Form may be used for frequent regular travel, such as travel from Bellingham to Everett for frequent meetings.
-One-time travel incidents, such as a conference, will require a separate Travel Authorization.
-Multiple reimbursements can be filed against a blanket TA, making this option perfect for travelers who will have frequent, planned or unplanned trips.
+A Blanket Request may be used for frequent regular travel, such as to Everett for monthly meetings.
+One-time travel events such as a conference will require a separate Request.
+Multiple Expense Reports can be filed against a Blanket Request making this option perfect for travelers who will have frequent planned or unplanned trips for the same purpose.

-- Blanket TA’s may still cover up to one calendar year of travel
+- Blanket Requests may cover up to one calendar year of travel

-- The Travel System requires at least one $0 reimbursable expense with funding
+- Concur requires at least one $0 expense with funding to route correctly

-- When reimbursements are generated, the report name, itinerary and expenses will be updated with correct details for each trip.
+- When Expense Reports are generated, the report name, itinerary and expenses will be updated with correct details for each trip

-- Clearly title the Report Name as “Blanket” Recommended: Include the time period covered in the report name for easier tracking.
+- It's recommended to include the time period covered in the Request Trip Name for easier tracking.

-- Indicate the purpose for the repeated travel in the description.
-Spell out acronyms
+- Indicate the purpose for the repeated travel in the Travel Justification

-- List an itinerary that is the length of time needed.
+- Enter an itinerary that is the length of time needed.
 If the travel will be to different locations, enter the most common or Bellingham.

-- Enter at least one $0 expense with funding.
+- Enter at least one $0 expense such as mileage with funding.